Menu Close

 Cruelty of the Goa Inquisition

-The Indian ladies who opposed or resisted the sexual advances of the assistants of the commission were put behind bars and then forcibly used by them to satisfy their carnal desires.
-Then they were burnt alive as opponents or heretics of the established tenets of the Catholic Church.
+Indian ladies who opposed or resisted the sexual advances of the assistants of the commission were put behind bars, forcibly violated to satisfy carnal desires, and then burnt alive as heretics opposing the tenets of the Catholic Church.

-??
-Torture by fire was being hung over a fire to be roasted alive with your feet coated with animal fat which would ignite and burn the feet.
+• Torture by fire: The victim was hung over a fire and roasted alive, with the feet coated in animal fat that would catch fire and burn the flesh.

-??
-Other instruments included a metallic glove in which the hand would be roasted over a fire, and other tools for breaking one’s legs and shins, disembowel a person on the rack, sharp knives for cutting the ears off of one’s head, or instruments that would tear a woman’s breast from her body, and so on.
+• Other instruments included a metallic glove in which the hand was roasted over a fire, tools for breaking legs and shins, the rack for disembowelling a person, sharp knives for cutting off ears, and instruments that would tear a woman’s breast from her body.

-All these were done until the victim confessed.
-Then they would be taken to their cell to suffer until it was time for their execution.
-All such being the ways to taste the mercy of Christianity and feel remorse for not having converted.
-More than 2,000 people were burned alive, and many more tortured.
+All these tortures continued until the victim confessed.
+They were then taken back to their cells to suffer until the time of execution.
+More than 2,000 people were burned alive, and many more were tortured.

 Who was St (?)
 Francis Xavier